amsaren/course_materials/Biocontainers_2021/Slides/Building_Singularity_Containers.md

 - There two main ways to build Singularity containers
   - Building interactively using the sandbox mode
   - Building using a definition file

+# Pros and cons: Sandbox mode
+Pros:
+- Easier to try different things
+- Any additional files can be copied directly to correct directory
+Cons:
+- Results not easily reproducible or reusable
+  - e.g. to update a software you'll have to start from scratch again
+- Always need root access

+# Pros and cons: Definition files
+Pros:
+- Definition files reusable
+  - Updating a software often just updateing the version number and re-building
+- Some containers can be built with `--remote` option (no root access needed).
+Cons:
+- Can be a bit cumbersome if you have to try many things
+  - Building a conatiner can take a while, and if the failing command is towards the end iteration can take time

+# Base images
 - In both case you start with a base OS image and add your applications and dependencies

-# Base images
 - Any existing container (local file or in a registry) can be used
 - Usually you'll want to start with a barebones image with bare essentials